ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 Take the initiative to push yourself.
 Boom, leadership exhibited!

-## Get an internship
+## Obtain an internship
 One thing that you can do, which will help you early in your career is to obtain an internship.

-Wait..seriously?
+**Wait..for real, Ajahne?
 This is your advice?
-I knew this one...
+I knew this one...**

 I hear you.
 Let me add some additional color on why getting an internship is helpful:
 - it will set you apart from your peers when looking for opportunities
 - it will give you experience in the work environment, helping illustrate the difference between coding in the computer lab and coding in the office
-- it can help you improve communication and team work
+- it will help you improve communication and team work

 Unable to obtain an internship?
 All good, there are other opportunities to grow and learn.
 I never had an internship as an undergrad, however I did work on campus for the Math department and revamped their website (the original version is probably still online somewhere...).
 Whatever it is, **find a way to code outside of the classroom and find an opportunity to work with others!**

 ## Participate in extracurricular activities
-While in college, I helped restart Tufts chapter of [NSBE (National Society of Black Engineers)](https://nsbe.org/home.aspx).
+While in college, I helped restart Tufts' chapter of [NSBE (National Society of Black Engineers)](https://nsbe.org/home.aspx).
 I worked to organize meetings, coordinate trips to conventions, and recruit members.

 There are numerous societies and activities to be a part of from IEEE, NSBE, Girls who Code, etc.